Batou1406/MCU-SwissSolarBoat/README.md

 # Introduction
 This repository contains all required files and information for complete characterization of the main MCU-board of Swiss Solar Boat.
 Please read the documentation carefully before starting, especially the _Important things before starting_ section.

 The main MCU-board is made of a powerfull microcontroller used for communication (based on the CAN protocol) between the differents modules of the boat.
-It also includes differents
+It also includes I2C lines with dedicated connectors for communication insides boat modules (eg. the battery box) and a SD card holder to save a logfile for example.

 # !
 Important things before starting !

 # Documentation

 ## Sub-system characterization
+### MCU
+The board is based on ATSAME51J20A MCU from atmel, using the 32-bit ARM® Cortex®-M4 processor with Floating Point Unit (FPU).
+It is running at 120 [MHz] on 3.3[V].

 ### Power supply
 - 24V to 5V DC-DC -> buck
 - 5V to 3.3V DC-D -> LDO